-Example: (even though)... the applications have not yet been released ...

-- I am aware of 2 people who I have heard are going to apply for the job.
+- In general, you know any applicant for this position prior to this process. - (Even though)... the applications have not yet been released ... - I am aware of 2 people who I have heard are going to apply for the job.
 John Doe from Department A and Jane Doe from Department B. I worked with John for 2 years...but I feel I can evaluate him fairly and will not take into account my personal experiences working with him unless it is raised in his application materials.
-I have worked with Jane a few times.... but I feel I can evaluate her fairly and will not take into account my personal experiences working with her unless it is raised in his application materials.
-OR - I do not know of anyone who is applying for this job, so I don't have any conflicts of interest I am aware of.
+I have worked with Jane a few times.... but I feel I can evaluate her fairly and will not take into account my personal experiences working with her unless it is raised in his application materials. - I do not know of anyone who is applying for this job, so I don't have any conflicts of interest I am aware of.